oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

    * Check the WLS patches with `docker run container-registry.oracle.com/middleware/weblogic:12.2.1.3 sh -c` `'$ORACLE_HOME/OPatch/opatch lspatches'`.
 * You must have the `cluster-admin` role to install the operator.
 * We do not currently support running WebLogic in non-Linux containers.

+### Important note about Kubernetes 1.16

+Kubernetes 1.16 introduced changes to some Kubernetes APIs that are used by the operator.
+At this time, the operator is not guaranteed to work on Kubernetes 1.16.
+When we have completed testing and made any necessary code changes, we will update this page to confirm support of 1.16.

 ### Cloud providers